-43. Lunch Club
+42. Lunch Club

 Lunch Club is organised to provide an opportunity for children to enjoy playing a range of board games or indoor activities as alternative to normal playground time.
-Teachers will inform children about the days of operation via morning assembly.
-Lunch Club Captains are chosen to assist in the setting up and organising of the games.
-Lunch club activities include computer coding and working in the eco-garden as well as traditional games and activities.
+Teachers will inform children about the days of operation via Friday assembly.
+Lunch club activities include coding and working in the eco-garden as well as traditional games and activities.

-44. Medical Reports
+43. Medical Reports